NFL leads Fanatics' latest $1.5B funding round

-Fanatics has scored another $1.5 billion funding round led by the NFL, which chipped in $230 million, the company confirms to Axios.
+Fanatics’ $1.5 billion funding round in March was led by the NFL, which chipped in $320 million, the company confirms to Axios.

-Why it matters: This is the second $1.5 billion round for the company in a little over a month's time.
+Why it matters: Fanatics has become a giant in the sports memorabilia space, and now leagues want in on its growth.

-- Its valuation remains at $27 billion, which has gone up more than four times in the past 18 months.
+- It’s valued at $27 billion, more than four times what it was 18 months ago.

 Details: More than half of this funding round came from strategic partners like sports leagues, players associations and team owners.

-Note: Editor's note: The second item has been corrected to reflect Fanatics had one (not two) funding round of $1.5 billion at a valuation of $27 billion in March.
-It was also corrected to show the NFL led the financing with $320 million (not $230 million).